 Before applying for a gaming industry employee licence, there a few things you need to consider.

-The Victorian Commission for Gambling and Liquor Regulation (VCGLR) has developed these resources to assist gaming venues to understand and comply with the requirements of the Responsible Gambling Code of Conduct (Code of Conduct) and self-exclusion program.
+The Victorian Commission for Gambling and Liquor Regulation (VCGLR) has developed these resources to assist gaming venues to understand and comply with the requirements of a Responsible Gambling Code of Conduct (Code of Conduct) and Self-Exclusion Program.

 All gaming venue employees working in gaming machine areas while open to the public must complete an approved Responsible Service of Gaming (RSG) training course.

 Late night trading venues such as nightclubs, pubs and bars across the state that would normally trade between 3am and midday are required to cease the supply of alcohol at 3am on ANZAC Day.

 Fees are charged for licence applications, and a range of other activities relating to the licensing system.

 Certain licence holders in the gambling industry are required to implement a Responsible Gambling Code of Conduct (Code of Conduct).
 This is requirement of their licence.